MichaelTrestman/job-application-materials/resume.md

 ### Principle Technical Writer, Forte | March 2020 - Present

-- Maintain API documentation for the Forte platform
+- Maintained API documentation for the Forte platform
-- Create use-case oriented tutorials, teaching developers how to use platform functionality to solve realistic problems
+- Created use-case oriented tutorials, teaching developers how to use platform functionality to solve realistic problems
-- Write conceptual guides on topics related to cryptoeconomics and game design
+- Wrote conceptual guides on topics related to cryptoeconomics and game design
-- Consult on and edit other high-impact, technical, Partner-facing written material
+- Consulted on and edited a variety of high-impact, technical, Partner-facing written material

 ### Contract Technical Writer, Researcher and Cloud Security Best Practices Consultant, Vanta | June 2019 – Nov 2019